Leave it to the Specialist: Repair Sparse LLMs with Sparse Fine-Tuning via Sparsity Evolution

 \subsubsection{Supervised fine-tuning}

 In this section, we evaluate the effectiveness of SEFT on a widely used supervised fine-tuning tasks-Commonsense Reasoning.
 Table~\ref{tab:merge} presents the zero-shot accuracy on seven tasks from the commonsense reasoning benchmark.
 To begin, the evaluation is performed on post-training sparse models generated by Wanda and SparseGPT at a sparsity level of 60\%, which provides a balanced trade-off between efficiency and decent performance comparison on this benchmark.
 The sparse models are then fine-tuned using SEFT and other sparsity-preserving baselines.
-We include results for three model sizes: LLaMA2-7B, LLaMA3-8B, and LLaMA1-13B, reporting both per task and average performance.
+We include results for three model sizes: 7B, 8B, and 13B, reporting both per task and average performance.

 The results show that SEFT consistently outperforms existing sparsity-preserved fine-tuning methods such as SPP and SQFT across all evaluated models and tasks.
-Compared to LoRA *, SEFT improves the average accuracy by approximately 1–2\%, demonstrating its ability to better adapt sparse models to downstream reasoning tasks.
+SEFT achieves competitive or higher average accuracy in most settings.
 In particular, SEFT achieves particularly strong results in OBQA and ARC-c over other baselines.
 Overall, these findings highlight SEFT's effectiveness in enhancing the overall performance across commonsense reasoning tasks and model sizes.